All IBCLCs must recertify every five years. These are the requirements for recertification:

 Above all, it’s important to follow the IBLCE website for the latest updates and notifications regarding requirements.

-Are you recertifying in 2022?
+Are you recertifying soon?
 Have you taken the self-assessment?
 Share your experiences and questions in the comments section below!